unscriptable/cssx/doc/CREATE.md

 Would create an input element with a class name of "my-input", and id of "address", and the type attribute set to "checkbox".
 The attribute assignment will always use setAttribute to assign the attribute to the element.
+Multiple attributes and classes can be assigned to a single element.
+If the tag name is omitted, a div element will be created by default (the default tag can be changed with the create.defaultTag property).
+For example:

+	create(".foo");

+will create a div element with the class "foo".

 The create function returns the last top level element created or referenced (by a suffix combinator).
 In the examples above, the newly create element would be returned.